bedops/bedops/docs/content/reference/file-management/compression/starchstrip.rst

 Example
 -------

 Let's say we have an archive containing 23 chromosomes, one for each of the human genome: ``chr1``, ``chr2``, and so on, to ``chrY``.
 (To simplify this example, we leave out mitochondrial, random, pseudo- and other chromosomes.)
 As an example, say we want a new Starch archive that contains chromosomes ``chr4``, ``chr8``, and ``chr17``.
-We can use ``starchsplit`` to efficiently write out a new archive with just those three chromosomes:
+We can use ``starchstrip`` to efficiently write out a new archive with just those three chromosomes:

 ::

-  $ starchsplit --include chr4,chr8,chr17 humanGenome.starch > humanGenome.chrs4_8_and_17.starch
+  $ starchstrip --include chr4,chr8,chr17 humanGenome.starch > humanGenome.chrs4_8_and_17.starch

-The :ref:`starchsplit` utility parses the metadata from the input ``humanGenome.starch`` and uses its details to decide how to write out the subset of chromosomes, along with a metadata payload specific to the three chromosomes.
+The :ref:`starchstrip` utility parses the metadata from the input ``humanGenome.starch`` and uses its details to decide how to write out the subset of chromosomes, along with a metadata payload specific to the three chromosomes.
 No extraction or recompression is performed; this is as fast as copying just the parts of the file we are interested in.

 As a second example, we can instead use the ``--exclude`` operand to copy over all chromosomes *except* those we choose.
 To continue the example above, we can get the "inverse" of  ``humanGenome.chrs4_8_and_17.starch`` with the following:

 ::

-  $ starchsplit --exclude chr4,chr8,chr17 humanGenome.starch > humanGenome.all_chrs_except_chrs4_8_and_17.starch
+  $ starchstrip --exclude chr4,chr8,chr17 humanGenome.starch > humanGenome.all_chrs_except_chrs4_8_and_17.starch